Wenfei-Xian/TIPP/README.md

 ## Errors I met
 1) /tmp is full
 2) lower version of singularity
-3) when coverage is high, sopa will be killed because of high memery usage, downsample could be a good option to solve it.
+3) when coverage is high, sopa will be killed because of high memory usage, downsample could be a good option to solve it.
 4) storage is full.
 5) g++: error: unrecognized command line option '-std=c++14', please update the gcc - conda install gcc_linux-64 (KMC3)
 6) plase use seqtk https://github.com/Wenfei-Xian/seqtk (forked from lh3/seqtk)